MCP Server

 ## Claude MCP Connector

 Claude Desktop can connect to Mailrith's remote MCP server through Anthropic's custom connector flow.
-Mailrith uses OAuth for this path, so users do not paste workspace API keys into Claude Desktop.
+Mailrith uses OAuth for this connection, so users do not paste workspace API keys into Claude Desktop.

-In Claude Desktop, open Customize > Connectors, add a custom connector named Mailrith, enter `https://api.mailrith.com/mcp`, then click Connect on the added connector.
-Claude opens Mailrith in the browser so the user can sign in, choose a workspace, and approve the Mailrith permissions needed by the MCP tools.
+In Claude Desktop, open Customize > Connectors, add a custom connector named Mailrith, enter `https://api.mailrith.com/mcp`, and then click Connect on the added connector.
+Claude opens Mailrith in the browser so the user can sign in, choose a workspace, and approve the Mailrith permissions required by the MCP tools.

-On the Mailrith approval screen, review the requested permissions before approving.
-Mailrith grants the permissions that the connected app requests, so configure the connector or client to ask only for the scopes its workflow needs.
+On the Mailrith approval screen, check the requested permissions before approving.
+Mailrith grants the permissions requested by the connected app, so configure the connector or client to request only the scopes needed for its workflow.

-Configure the connector with only the tools the Claude workflow needs.
-Do not give write or send tools to read-only workflows.
+Configure the connector with only the tools needed by the Claude workflow.
+Do not allow write or send tools for read-only workflows.

-When troubleshooting permission errors, remove and re-add stale failed connectors, then confirm the connector requested the needed permissions.
+When troubleshooting permission errors, first remove stale failed connectors, and then add the connector again.
+After reconnecting, confirm the connector requested the permissions required for the workflow.
 For example, creating sequences requires a sequence write scope, and workflows that inspect templates need template read access.

 **Use Mailrith With Claude's MCP Connector**